 Overview of Mount Batur Sunrise Trek

-Mount Batur isn’t too difficult to trek.
-It doesn’t need any equipment so it’s more of a hike.
+Mount Batur isn’t too difficult to trek which is why it’s considered one of the best Indonesian hikes to try.
+This hike doesn’t need any equipment so it’s more of a hike.
 If this is your first hike in a while, you may want to practice going up and descending on hills and walking over an hour without breaks.